Cuthbert Alport

 Cuthbert James McCall Alport, Baron Alport, (22 March 1912 – 28 October 1998), was a Conservative Party politician, minister, and life peer.

 Early life

-"Cub" Alport was educated at Haileybury College, Haileybury, Hertfordshire, England, and graduated with a degree in History and Law from Pembroke College, Cambridge in 1934.
+"Cub" Alport was educated at Haileybury College in Hertfordshire, and graduated with a degree in History and Law from Pembroke College, Cambridge, in 1934.
 He was elected President of the Cambridge Union the following year.
 Alport was a tutor at Ashridge College, Little Gaddesden, Hertfordshire, from 1935 to 1937.
 During the Second World War, he served in the British Army as an officer in the Royal Welch Fusiliers and the King's African Rifles, and was General Staff Officer 1 (GSO 1) of the East Africa Command between 1944 and 1945.
 He was made a Barrister-at-Law at the Middle Temple in 1944.